Key Points

 If you have HELLP, your provider may give you medicine to control your blood pressure and prevent seizures.
 You may need a blood transfusion.
 This is when you have new blood put into your body.

 If you have HELLP syndrome, you may need to give birth as soon as possible.
-This may mean that your baby is born prematurely, before 37 weeks of pregnancy.
+This may mean that your baby is born preterm, before 37 weeks of pregnancy.
 Early birth may be necessary because HELLP complications can get worse and harm both you your baby.
 If you’re giving birth early, your provider may give you medicines called antenatal corticosteroids to help speed your baby’s lung growth.
 Your provider can induce labor (make labor start) with medicine or other methods.
-Or you may have your baby by cesarean birth (also called c-section).
+Or you may have your baby by Cesarean birth (also called c-section).
 This is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus.

 Last reviewed: February, 2019